I can't imagine a day that the Democrats could be happier.

 Polls.

-Well, it's just it's it's just it's a combination of things.
+It's just, it's a combination of things.

-I mean, there's I'm supporting American people here.
+I mean, I'm supporting American people here.

-I'm trying to convince the American people to stay motivated and inspired, hold on to this emotion because we cannot afford Barack Obama.
+I'm trying to convince the American people to stay motivated and inspired, hold on to this emotion, because we cannot afford Barack Obama.

-We gotta do this a step at a time.
+We've got to do this a step at a time.

-But if Obama's the guy we are in big trouble, folks.
+But if Obama's the guy, we are in big trouble, folks.

-Remember now it's that time of year.
+Remember now, it's that time of year.

-It's gonna start getting cold and rainy.
+It's going to start getting cold and rainy.

 Hard truth you have to face.